 The accompanying unaudited condensed financial statements should be read in conjunction with the Company's prospectus for its Initial Public Offering as filed with the SEC on March 2, 2021.
-The interim results for the three months ended March 31, 2021, are not necessarily indicative of the results to be expected for the year ending December 31, 2021 or for any future periods.
+The interim results for the three and nine months ended September 30, 2021, are not necessarily indicative of the results to be expected for the year ending December 31, 2021.